1. “Fixed fortifications are monuments to man’s stupidity.”

 The Pacific War took the concept of total war to horrific new heights with atrocities committed on both sides.
 The air-raid campaign against Japanese cities being particularly brutal with its large scale use of incendiary explosives.
 The key to Curtis LeMay’s strategic bombing campaign was saturation bombing – of military installations, industrial areas, commercial zones and even dense residential urban centers – with the hopes that it would weaken the resolve of the Japanese people and stunt their ability to wage an ongoing war.

 It is estimated that between 250,000 and 900,000 civilians alone were killed during the air-raids.
-60% of the urban area of 66 Japanese cities was burned to the ground, leaving many millions of people homeless.
+Sixty percent of the urban area of 66 Japanese cities was burned to the ground, leaving many millions of people homeless.
 Whether you think LeMay’s firebombing campaign was justified or not, his estimation of his fate should Japan have won the war is probably correct.